tianshiyeben/wgcloud/README.md

 3.Support the installation and deployment of mainstream server platforms, such as Linux, windows, Solaris, AIX, HP-UX, etc.

-4.Run the so and DLL files of the required sigar.
-Please download the agent installation package in the wgcloud-agent/lib folder.

-5.Run the required SQL script, and you can see it in the installation package after decompression.

-6.Wgcloud adopts the microservice springboot + bootstrap to realize the distributed monitoring system perfectly, which is open-source community and secondary open-source.
+4.Wgcloud adopts the microservice springboot + bootstrap to realize the distributed monitoring system perfectly, which is open-source community and secondary open-source.

+## **Source code use**

+1.Because wgcloud is developed with spring boot framework, it is necessary to build new Maven projects, wgcloud server and wgcloud agent respectively

+2.Then copy the source code and POM files under the server and agent to the newly-built project wgcloud server and wgcloud agent respectively, and overwrite the corresponding directory

+3.Run the required SQL script (MySQL database is used in this project).
+Under the SQL folder, create the database wgcloud in MySQL database and import wgcloud.sql.

+4.The so, DLL and other files of sigar required for the operation of wgcloud agent are in the installation package, extracted in the wgcloud agent / lib folder.

 ## download